rccyx/vault-mcp/README.md

 - `NODE_TLS_REJECT_UNAUTHORIZED` (optional): Set to `0` only for testing with self-signed certificates.
 Prefer adding proper CA bundles instead.

 Provide any additional Vault environment variables (such as `VAULT_NAMESPACE`) if your deployment requires them; the server forwards the process environment to the Vault client library.

+> For sane testing defaults locally use the `.env.example.copy` file.

 ## Tool Reference